 Salt & Wind Travel

-Classic Cadillac Margarita Cocktail Recipe
+Classic Cadillac Margarita

-That’s because we don’t on the most basic of basics like if the cocktail should be salt-rimmed, whether it should have orange liqueur, or what type of tequila to use.
+Nothing divides us quite as much as how to make the best margarita cocktails.
+Even when you take away all the fancier options – ahem, Skinny Margarita, Spicy Margarita, or Charred Citrus Margarita – we still disagree.
+That’s because we don’t on the most basic of basics like if the cocktail should be salt-rimmed, whether it should have orange liqueur, or what type of quality tequila to use.

-Classic Cadillac Margarita Ready To Serve
+Classic Cadillac Margarita Recipe

 Not only is top-shelf liqueur used but also golden liquor is used, which is why you sometimes hear it called a Golden Cadillac Margarita.
 What do we mean by golden?
 Well, traditionally the golden-colored liqueur Grand Marnier – a brandy-based take on triple sec – is used instead of clear-colored triple sec.
 Also, the straw-colored reposado tequila, aged a minimum of two months in oak barrels – is used instead of silver (aka Blanco aka Plata) tequila.